eameameam/EDeleteConfirm-Maya/README.md

 ## Usage

-Whenever you need to delete keyframes or objects in Maya, press the assigned hotkey.
+Whenever you need to delete in Maya, press the assigned hotkey.

 The EDeleteConfirm dialog will appear, asking for confirmation before deletion: